The Agency Intern

 If we eliminate the bottom rungs of the ladder, are we creating a future leadership vacuum?

-**Will companies become top-heavy?**
+Will teams become top-heavy?

 Are we creating a new skills gap?

-## Emerging solutions and new models
+Emerging solutions and new models

 The AI-augmented junior

-Some businesses are redefining junior roles to focus on AI collaboration – learning to write perfect prompts, quality-checking AI outputs, and handling the human aspects AI can’t manage.
+Some companies are redefining junior roles to focus on AI collaboration – learning to write perfect prompts, quality-checking AI outputs, and handling the human aspects AI can’t manage.
 These juniors often accomplish work that would have previously required mid-level talent.

 The specialist starter